Voltage Divider Capacitor Rc Circuits

 Electric Charge Explosion: Capacitors with rated voltages must not be charged.
 Failure to discharge after switch disconnection can result in opposite polarity during reclosure, causing explosive reactions due to residual charges.

-How to choose a capacitor?
+How do you represent a capacitor?

 • AC capacitor standards